Q: Is the Winter Festival in-person or online?

 Q: When will my tickets be mailed?

-All tickets will be held until late May.
+A: All tickets will be held until late November.
 After that time tickets will be mailed weekly.
 Orders placed within 10-days of the performance will be held at Will Call.

 Q: What are your COVID safety protocols?